MicrosoftDocs/power-automate-docs/articles/desktop-flows/softomotive-migrator.md

 **Get Queue Item in Queue**

 Not supported in migration.
-Possible workarounds include creating a Cloud Flow to trigger an event [when a row is added, modified or deleted](https://docs.microsoft.com/connectors/commondataserviceforapps/#when-a-row-is-added%2c-modified-or-deleted)  in a Dataverse (Common Data Service) table.
+Possible workarounds include creating a Cloud Flow to trigger an event [when a row is added, modified or deleted](https://docs.microsoft.com/connectors/commondataserviceforapps/#when-a-row-is-added%2c-modified-or-deleted)  in a Dataverse table.

 **Get Credential**